bipinstha7/Burger/README.md

 ## Some of the features
 * Add and remove ingredients
-* Vary price with ingredients
+* Price changes with the addition/removal of ingredients
 * Responsive design
 * Simple and user friendly